rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 **Example**: In the survey published in the news, 1,000 persons were surveyed.
 Then, \\(P(k=640 \mid n=1000, p=0.64)\\) denotes the probability to find 640 persons planning to watch the games over 1,000 surveyed people knowing that the expected percentage is 64%.

-Let's suppose that we want to have a confidence interval with a 95% precision, that is an error rate of 5%.
+Let's suppose that we want to have a confidence interval at a 95% precision level, that corresponds to an error rate of 5%.

-We can then iterate over k from 1 and sum \\(P(k \mid n, p)\\), until we hit half of the error rate, i.e 2.5%:
+We can then iterate over k from 1 and sum \\(P(k \mid n, p)\\) at each iteration, until we hit half of the error rate, i.e 2.5%:

 $$
 \begin{align}